Sometimes technology makes some scenarios worse.

 - Reporting: The SharePoint list item and process data are not in the same data-set.
 Since approval tasks are stored in a separate list, and their comments, in order to get a consolidated view of both the SharePoint list item and process approval history, you have to combine the one to many data sets either on the SharePoint list form or through some tricks with excel.

 - User Experience: Users have two locations they will need to access the SharePoint list item or document that is being reviewed and the task approval form.
 This means the user has to open the item or document they want to review and then go back to the email notification to open the form in order to indicate their decision and comments.
-That is a lot of screens and based on C/D/H’s UX experience, less is more!
+That is a lot of screens and based on C/D/H now Red Level’s UX experience, less is more!

 Denormalize the SharePoint Item or document data and process data.
 Translation: create fields in the SharePoint list for your business process and also fields to store the process information.
 For example, if I had an expense report list, I would include Employee, Submission Date, Date Range, Total, but also would include fields like Approver 1 Name, Approver 1 Date, Approver 1 Comment, Approver 2 name, Approver 2 Date, Approver 2 comment.
 This way I will have one data set will all the information for the expense report and the approvals.